mladen1312/nx-mimosa/README.md

 ## ⚖️ Legal

-QEDMMA-Pro™ and Anomaly Hunter™ are trademarks of Mešter Labs.
+QEDMMA-Pro™ and Anomaly Hunter™ are trademarks of Nexellum.

 All IP cores and software are provided under commercial license.
 Unauthorized distribution, reverse engineering, or use in weapons of mass destruction is strictly prohibited.